pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ```

-In this example, we simulated the effects of different antibiotic combinations on the growth rate of a species, fitted the data using the **baranyi_richards** model, and used decision tree regression to predict the growth rate based on the antibiotics present in the media.
-We also visualized the decision tree to gain insights into how the antibiotics impact the growth dynamics.
-Since this tree completely reconstruct the starting concentration map table the decision tree algorithm can help in identifying which combinations have the most significant effects.

-##  Modeling Tree Species Interactions with ODEs and Decision Trees
+###  Detecting Species Interactions with Decision Tree

-In this tutorial, we simulate a simple community of three tree species (N_1, N_2, and N_3) using Ordinary Differential Equations (ODEs) and analyze the community dynamics using decision tree regression, note that in this case we reduce the information aviable to the downstream analysis supposing that is possible only to measure the total biomass (N_1 + N_2 Z + N_3).
+In this tutorial, we simulate a simple community of three tree species ($N_1, N_2, and N_3$) using Ordinary Differential Equations (ODEs) and analyze the community dynamics using decision tree regression, note that in this case we reduce the information aviable to the downstream analysis supposing that is possible only to measure the total biomass ($N_1 + N_2 + N_3$).
 We will vary the initial composition of the species, fit with an empirical ODE model with only one equation, and by applying a decsion tree regression on the parameters of this empirical model we study how initial conditions modify the population behavior.

 The tree species interact in a competitive environment where: